steveklabnik/hateoas/README.md

 Discoverable APIs could lead to some interesting ways that we'll be able to make our code and APIs more maintainable and easier to developer in the future.
 I like the idea of an API that's also browsable.
 And I think as API documentation it's a killer idea.
+In this way we reduce prior information, in that someone writing a client still goes and looks at the API in advance, but you don't have external documentation explaining the API that you need to keep in sync.

-In this way we reduce prior information, but it won't get us around the fact that if you change your fields or validations or the order in which it's possible to progress through a service/application, you will break your clients.
+It won't get us around the fact that if you change your fields or validations or the order in which it's possible to progress through a service/application, you will break your clients.

 Your clients are still tied to the specific version of the API they were written against but they'll be a lot easier to update if you have a web browsable version of your API and discoverable URLs.